nkz-soft/rust-microservice-template/README.md

 ```

 ### Configuration
-To configure the microservice, you will need to modify the configuration file.
+To configure the microservice, you will need to modify the configuration file: config.app.toml.

 ## Architecture
 The microservice is divided into three layers: the Domain Layer, the Application Layer, and the Infrastructure Layer.